Bramstorp/SpaceX_Launch/README.md

 ### Deploy / Development
 1. for the backend cd to the backend folder in the terminal, run: `deno run -allow-net -allow-read mod.ts`
+2. for the frontend cd to the frontend folder in the terminal, run: `npm i` for packages and then run: `npm start`